OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_dependencies.md

 - **Description:** A human-readable description for the dependency;
 - **Generate the following C# code:** The code you want to add to the compiled assembly.
 - **Execution Location:** The location where the assembly is going to be used.
 Possible values:
-  - Other system (External): The assembly will be available to be used only on behaviours external to Omnia
+  - Other system (External): The assembly will be available to be used only on behaviours external to OMNIA
   - OMNIA (Internal): The assembly will be available to be used only on behaviours executed on OMNIA

 ### 3.2 Using code dependencies